 It appears that some time after the film's release the domain for this website expired and it disappeared from the web.
 Recently I discovered that the domain was available, so I bought it with the goal of recreating as much of its original content as possible from archived pages.
 I did not want someone else to purchase the domain and re-purpose the site for something that had nothing in common with the original website.
 The information from the original site is as relevent today as it was in 2008.
 Consider the information on this site for its historical value.

 I remember when the film was released in NYC.
 It was July 30, 2010.
-I or I should say "we" had just finished a complex custom software development for a NY real estate firm.
+I or I should say "we" had just finished a complex custom software development project for a NY real estate firm.
 They had started as a two person company and the expanded quite rapidly.
 Their COTS programs were not integrated and a lot of time was being wasted.
 Enter the company I work for and the team that I am part of.
-Their need for a higher-than-usual expectation of security and privacy practically yelled the need for custom software.
+Their need for a higher-than-usual expectation of security and privacy practically yelled the need for a highly specialized custom software solution.
 Many of the security breaches that occur are often the result of hackers taking advantage of known weaknesses in off-the-shelf software.
 Also their need to scale as the company expanded was a red flag saying you need custom software.
 The complexity of the job, required gruelling hours on our part.
 Once it was over we wanted to celebrate.
 Someone knew someone at the IFC Center where the DocuWeeksTM Theatrical Documentary Showcase was being held, so it was easy to obtain tickets.
 Apaporis was quite literally, overwhelming with its tidal wave of information and imagery from different places, times and cultural contexts, all clamoring to be processed within 74 minutes.
 We were all impressed.
 I still can conjure up memorable and haunting images from the film.

 FYI: October 2009